Psychology Scholarships and Funding Opportunities

 Criteria: Scholarship awarded annually to support thesis or dissertation research.

-• Graduate students (specialist or doctoral) in the school psychology program.
+• Graduate students in school psychology program

 • Study involves working with children from birth to age 5, children or youth from diverse ethnic, racial, or low-income backgrounds, or studies involving students with low-incidence disabilities.